Disordered Eating & Eating Disorder Therapy

 • Chewing & spitting food

-If you’re living with anorexia, I may ask for confirmation from your GP or medical team that therapy is safe to begin.
+For individuals living with anorexia, I may request confirmation from your GP or medical team that therapy is safe to begin.
 I do not work with individuals with a BMI under 16, and will consider cases individually for those with a BMI between 16–17.
+Your physical safety and emotional readiness are always central to how we approach this work.

 • Initial session (60 mins): £70